Quick and Easy Ceviche Recipe

 Squeeze the fresh lime juice, lemon juice, and orange juice into a small bowl or measuring cup.

-All ingredients in a glass mixing bowl.
+All the ingredients for ceviche in a glass mixing bowl.

 Place the shrimp, fish, bell pepper, red onion, jalapenos, cilantro, garlic, and ginger into a large bowl.